Skip to main content

 Conversation history

 The engine loads the last 10 SMS messages between this customer and this agent into the prompt as chat history.
-Claude has full conversational context, so replies feel continuous over time.
+The agent has full conversational context, so replies feel continuous over time.
 If a customer has texted you 50 times over a year, only the most recent 10 are loaded.
 This keeps prompts small and predictable.

 Channel awareness